We couldn't be happier for our Amy Finlayson and everything she's achieved.

 Mick approached me a while ago and floated the idea of collaborating on a project.
 Through many (many) emails, sharing references and ideas, we came to this amazing floral inspired theme that was organic and beautiful yet still edgy and interesting.
 Shoots however have a way of doing their own thing, you can meticulously plan something but ultimately in art (and life) you have to let go and watch it unfold.

-How did you approach each of the works?
-Were they something that happened spontaneously or was it all quite premeditated?
+you approach each of the works?
+Were they something that happened spontaneously

 I mapped the works out on A4 paper before, but transferring that idea to a giant work was not as easy as I was hoping for.
 Ultimately there are “no mistakes in art” so I just had to roll with a few things.
 I tried to have a rough idea of what I was going to do first, then it was up to my mood that day and what was playing on my iPod!

-What’s great about working with Mick and what do you love about his style of photography?
+What’s great about working with Mick and what

 Mick understands that creative process – that's really the best thing about working with another artist.
 He also sees captures moments that I never thought about, and that is the role of an artist: "to make you aware of the things you don't see."
 He has a very special eye.
 Very special.

-Who/what are you inspired by artistically?
+are you inspired by artistically?

 Everything and anything.
 Spills on the pavement, smoke rings, pictures on Instagram, nature, life, mess, order.
 It all has a place in my mind.

-What kind of creative project would you like to be involved in next?
+of creative project would you like to be involved in next?

 Well my scarf line launches soon which is exciting, but in the long run I would like to open my own space, not a regular gallery, something with a bit more depth.
 I’m surrounded by this amazing generation of super-creatives and I want to help them and show the world their talents.
 That is the next, colourful step.